Slumpjin/full-stack-open/part0/04newnotediagram.md

         server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
         deactivate server

-        Note right of browser: The browser executes the callback function that renders the notes
+        Note right of browser: The browser executes the callback function that renders the notes;
     ```